-At the end of the semester the students would have a through knowledge of:

-- Organization of Housekeeping department and its basic functioning - All agents and equipment used for cleaning of all possible surfaces - Room layouts and what are constitutes in a guest room - Pests found in the hotel and their control.
+- At the end of the semester the students would have a thorough knowledge of: - Organization of Housekeeping department and its basic functioning - All agents and equipment used for cleaning of all possible surfaces - Room supplies and bathroom supplies - Room layouts and what are constitutes in a guest room - Pests found in the hotel and their control. - All routine and records maintained of H.K. department - Liaison with all other department of the hotel.